Getting your Trinity Audio player ready...

 I periodically took breaks to let Shellie enjoy the water and clean herself.
 Unfortunately, during those moments of inactivity, my mind slipped back to troubling thoughts.
 Believe it or not, avoiding failing my sociology class took precedence over the dead people in the woods, summoning a hellhound, or a Hellpact.

 I can’t fail.
 I have never failed.
 I can’t take Shellie to class, and I can’t leave her here.
-Maybe if I command her to lay in my closet?
+Maybe if I command her to lie in my closet?
 No. That’s too cruel.

 My thoughts continued as I squatted down to clean her right foot for the fifth time.